Building a Vendor Master File: Best Practices and Management

 Departments across the organization will use the vendor master file to

-• Find contact information for a current vendor.
+• Find contact information for a current vendor

-• Make requests to pay vendors/submit invoices.
+• Make requests to pay vendors/submit invoices

-• Pay vendors.
+• Pay vendors

-• Update vendor information.
+• Update vendor information

 Because of the broad use of the file and its potentially sensitive information, companies need to pay particular attention to the accuracy and security of a vendor master file.
-A master data management (MDM) software can speed up this otherwise highly detailed manual process.
+A master data management (MDM) tool can speed up this otherwise highly detailed manual process.

 To get to the most accurate version of a vendor master file, the data in that file must be analyzed and cleansed.
-Look for entries that duplicate or contain duplicate information as other entries, inactive vendors, and missing information.
+Look for entries that duplicate or contain duplicate information as other entries, inactive vendors and missing information.

 Duplicates

-Clean potential duplicates from the file by flagging and analyzing any duplicate or similar fields within properties including addresses, phone numbers, bank account numbers, and last names.
+Clean potential duplicates from the file by flagging and analyzing any duplicate or similar fields within properties including addresses, phone numbers, bank account numbers and last names.
 First name fields may produce too many false positives, so consider leaving that property out of your search.
 If you spot a duplicate or near-duplicate, consider whether you should:

 • Combine vendors that were entered more than once

-• Maintain vendors that appear as duplicates but come from separately billed departments
+• Maintain vendors that appear as duplicates but come from separately billed departments — and ideally — document the hierarchical relationship between the vendors

 • Correct vendor information